Your legal options

 - Same sex cohabitants couples are eligible for Safety and Barring orders in the same way as heterosexual cohabitant couples.
 (Note that civil partners are already eligible in the same way as spouses).

-- Women who are or were in dating relationship and who never lived with their boyfriends are not currently eligible for protection.
+- Those who are or were in dating relationship and who never lived with their partners are now eligible for protection with the new Domestic Violence Act 2018, which came into force in January 2019.

 Is there any other form of legal protection?

 - Talk to Women's Aid about your legal options.
-If you are not eligible for protection under the Domestic Violence Act, you can contact the Gardai if you are subjected to an assault or are the victim of threatening behaviour.
+You can contact the Gardai if you are subjected to an assault or are the victim of threatening behaviour.
 The Non-Fatal Offences Against the Person Act 1997, for example means it a criminal offence to stalk or harass another person, so criminal charges may be brought against the abusive party.

 What about divorce and separation?